embedded-tools/PersistenceLibrary/README.md

 # PersistenceLibrary
 Set of classes storing basic data types like string, date, time and serialization to file, xml, data compression etc. All classes are designed for using in embeeded systems.
-In this case embedded system means a system based on 8 to 32 bit MCUs like Atmel AVR (aka Arduino) with max.
-2kB of RAM or ARM Cortex M3 (with 8kB - 256kB of RAM)
+In this case embedded system means a system based on 32 bit MCUs like ARM Cortex M3 (with 8kB - 256kB of RAM).
+Some classes work with even less memory and with 8 bit CPU like Atmel AVR.

 In such systems you should follow these rules: